 Under the Federal Military Spouses Residency Relief Act, the spouse of an individual in the military is a non-resident of a state and consequently not subject to that state's taxation if:

 • The service member is present in that state due to military orders

 • The spouse is in that state solely to accompany the service member

 • The spouse maintains a domicile in another state

-Therefore, a military spouse who is a Michigan resident and plans to return to Michigan as his/her permanent home should include income earned in the other state on his/her Michigan Income Tax return.
+Therefore, a military spouse who is a Michigan resident and plans to return to Michigan as his/her permanent home should include income earned in the other state on his/her Michigan individual income tax return.
 A Michigan military spouse may not claim a credit for the income taxes paid to another state.
-The military spouse must file a non-resident return with the other state to obtain a refund of taxes paid to that state.
+The military spouse must file a nonresident return with the other state to obtain a refund of taxes paid to that state.